 Welfare Regime

-Given the limited tax base of the state (less than 9% of GDP), there are minimal financial resources available to build and develop widespread social safety nets.
+Given the state’s limited tax base (less than 9% of GDP), there are minimal financial resources available to build and develop any social safety nets.
 Improvements in territorial control and progress in containing armed groups since 2021 have improved conditions for NGOs’ work and revitalized community self-help as a traditional form of social support in rural areas.
-However, formal and informal self-help mechanisms were destroyed during the 2013 crisis and remain weak in the CAR, due to the lack of social capital within and between social groups.
-Church organizations currently serve as the strongest social safety net in rural regions, providing care for the elderly, education, health care, and promoting entrepreneurial activities.
+However, formal and informal self-help mechanisms were destroyed during the 2013 crisis and remain weak in the CAR due to the lack of social capital within and between social groups.
+Churches and religious organizations currently serve as the strongest social safety net in rural regions, providing care for the elderly, education and health care, and even promoting entrepreneurial activities.

-Estimates suggest that, in 2022, more than half of the country’s population, around 3.1 million people, are in need of humanitarian assistance.
-The CAR government and the OCHA have officially launched a $461.3 million Humanitarian Response Plan for 2022.
+Estimates suggest that in 2024, 44% of the country’s population, about 2.5 million people, are living under conditions of acute food insecurity and 1.2 million need nutrition assistance.
+The CAR government and OCHA officially launched a $461.3 million Humanitarian Response Plan for 2022.
 Rising global food and energy prices exacerbate the hardships of vulnerable groups and displaced persons.

-Average life expectancy at birth has steadily increased over the past two decades, reaching 54.02 years in 2022, a 0.63% increase from 53.35 years in 2021 (and up from 50.7 years in 2015 and 44.6 years in 2003).
-The Touadéra government has made efforts to reduce the country’s high maternal mortality rate, as well as neonatal and child mortality rates.
-While international donors supported the CAR’s response to the COVID-19 pandemic, there is declining interest in the CAR to receive further vaccine donations through the COVAX Initiative.
-With just over one hundred COVID-19-related deaths, the CAR has managed to navigate through three main waves of the pandemic relatively unscathed.
-However, the death toll from malaria quadrupled between 2014 and 2017 and malaria continues to account for 40% of reported illnesses and 10% of all registered deaths.
-The surge in international funding for the CAR after the 2013 crisis resulted in a proliferation of NGOs on the ground, but there has been no sustained improvement in access to social safety nets.
+Average life expectancy at birth has steadily increased over the past two decades, reaching 54.5 years in 2022, up from 53.35 years in 2021 (and from 50.7 years in 2015 and 44.6 years in 2003).
+The Touadéra government has made efforts to reduce the country’s high maternal mortality rate as well as neonatal and child mortality rates.
+While international donors supported CAR’s response to the COVID-19 pandemic, in which health expenditure was increased to 1.2% and 1.3% of GDP in 2020 and 2021, donor interest quickly faded thereafter.
+The death toll from malaria quadrupled between 2014 and 2017, and malaria continues to account for 40% of reported illnesses and 10% of all registered deaths.
+The surge in international funding for CAR after the 2013 crisis led to a proliferation of NGOs on the ground, but there has been no sustained improvement in social safety nets.

 Social safety nets

-The constitution of the CAR reaffirms the country’s commitment to preventing all forms of discrimination against women, indigenous people and tribal groups.
-It guarantees equality based on various factors such as race, ethnic origin, region, sex, religion, political affiliation and social position.
-However, similar to many legal provisions in the CAR, enforcement remains challenging.
+The constitution of the CAR affirms a commitment to preventing all forms of discrimination against women, indigenous peoples and tribal groups.
+It guarantees equality based on factors such as race, ethnic origin, region, sex, religion, political affiliation and social position.
+However, as with many legal provisions in the CAR, implementation remains constrained by weak state institutions and resources.

-In 2021, women constituted 44.8% of the labor force.
+In 2023, women made up 45.4% of the labor force.
 Data on the gender pay gap are not available.
-However, due to lower female literacy rates among the working-age population, women face significant disadvantages in the labor market and the overall economy.
+However, because women’s literacy rates are lower than men’s among the working-age population, women face significant disadvantages in the labor market and the overall economy.

-The UNDP Gender Inequality Index also places the CAR at the bottom of its list, ranking 166th out of 170 indexed countries, with a score of 0.672 in 2021.
-This represents a slight improvement from 0.701 in 2016, which coincided with the first elections after the 2013 crisis that brought the Touadéra government into office.
+The UNDP Gender Inequality Index stopped publishing a score for the CAR.
+The most recent available index data ranked CAR 166th out of 170 indexed countries, with a score of 0.672 in 2021.
+This marked a slight improvement from 0.701 in 2016, which coincided with the first elections after the 2013 crisis that brought the Touadéra government into office.

-While women accounted for 20% of the Conseil National de Transition (CNT), and a woman served as interim president from 2014 to 2016, the representation of women in the National Assembly elected in 2016 (installed in May 2016) dropped to 8.5%, lower than in Chad, Sudan, South Sudan and Cameroon.
+While women accounted for 20% of the Conseil National de Transition (CNT), and a woman served as interim president from 2014 to 2016, the representation of women in the National Assembly elected in 2016 – installed in May 2016 – dropped to a share of just 8.5%.
 The 2021 elections slightly increased the share of women in the National Assembly to 13%.

-Despite women holding key government positions since 2016, including minister of defense and minister of foreign affairs, only seven out of 39 government ministers were women prior to the 2021 elections.
-Following the elections, the government cabinet was reduced to 31 ministers and still included seven women.
+Although women have held key government positions since 2016, including the posts of minister of defense and minister of foreign affairs, only seven out of 39 government ministers were women prior to the 2021 elections.
+As of 2024, the government cabinet comprised 34 ministers, six of them women.

-Discrimination against Muslims remains a prevalent issue, although it may be subtle and not immediately apparent.
+Discrimination against Muslims remains prevalent, although it may be subtle and not immediately apparent.
 While there are no legal barriers to Muslims’ advancement, their access to various public service positions has been hindered by limited access to basic education, particularly in the northeastern regions.
-The economic success of Muslim traders has contributed to increased discrimination, which also extends to non-local Muslims, such as Chadians, who are often suspected of exploiting the country’s resources.
-For many decades, first-generation Central Africans with foreign-sounding names would register their children under Christian- or French-sounding names to avoid discrimination at school and work.
-The example of Michel Djotodia, the former interim president and the first Muslim head of state in the CAR’s history, illustrates this situation.
+The economic success of Muslim traders has contributed to increased discrimination, which also extends to nonlocal Muslims such as Chadians, who are often suspected of exploiting the country’s resources.

 Equal opportunity